March 2026 cohort in session

 One Integrated Automation Skillset.

 From industrial robot programming and machine vision to additive manufacturing and automation engineering, DAYP students build 320 hours of hands-on experience using the same technologies powering modern industry.
+Each track builds on the last — students leave understanding how a complete automation system comes together.

 TRACK 01